MV Isle of Mull: Service

-MV Isle of Mull has operated the crossing between Oban and Craignure on the Isle of Mull since 1988.
+Isle of Mull has operated the service between Oban and Craignure on the Isle of Mull since 1988.
 She completes the sailing in 45 minutes on a good day, although the short turnaround and poor manoeuvrability in even light winds lead to frequent delays and increased cancellations.
-There is some flexibility with additional sailings provided by Loch Frisa, introduced into service in June 2022.
-Isle of Mull also provides one of 4 weekly ferries between the mainland and the island of Colonsay in winter, this being the Monday sailing.
+Additional sailings are provided by Loch Frisa, introduced in June 2022.
+Isle of Mull also provides one of four weekly crossings between the mainland and the island of Colonsay in winter, this being the Monday sailing.

 Isle of Mull was the regular winter relief between Ullapool and Stornoway from 1989 until 1998, covering for overhauls of Suilven and Isle of Lewis.
-In October 1989, her larger passenger capacity was required at Stornoway for those travelling to the Mòd.
-This meant she basically swapped places with the Suilven, which covered the Oban to Craignure service for 10 days.
+In October 1989, her larger passenger capacity was required at Stornoway for those travelling to the Mòd, while Suilven covered the Oban to Craignure service for 10 days.
 She also put in a one-off appearance at Ardrossan and Brodick in December 2007, covering the overhaul of Caledonian Isles.
-During the winter of 2021/22, Isle of Mull was the scheduled winter relief vessel between Oban & Castlebay and Oban & Lochboisdale, a role which continued into the following winter and looks set to continue for some years to come.
-In regard to Lochboisdale, Isle of Mull cannot berth from Mallaig due to her length, instead sailing from her familiar port of Oban.
+During the winter of 2021/22, Isle of Mull was the scheduled winter relief vessel between Oban and Castlebay and Oban and Lochboisdale, a role which continued the following winter.
+As Isle of Mull cannot berth in Mallaig due to her length, she sails from her familiar port of Oban.
+In April 2024, Isle of Mull again relieved Lord of the Isles on the route from Lochboisdale to Oban.
+During this time, she operated an amended timetable incorporating sailings to Castlebay due to a technical fault with Isle of Lewis.

-In addition to these roles, Isle of Mull has also made occasional sailings to Coll & Tiree over the years whenever the need has arisen.
-Her higher passenger capacity compared to & proves a massive help during the annual Tiree Music Festival every July, and when she needs to tend to the needs of both Coll & Tiree at busy times such as this, another vessel, usually Clansman, will look after the Craignure service.
-Isle of Mull has also been sighted providing emergency services to Islay over in recent years, usually sailing to and from Port Askaig, despite the fact that she has also visited Kennacraig and Port Ellen, whilst also calling at Colonsay in each direction if required.
+In addition to these roles, Isle of Mull has made occasional sailings to Coll and Tiree over the years.
+Her higher passenger capacity compared to Clansman and Lord of the Isles proves a massive help during the annual Tiree Music Festival every July, and when she needs to tend to the needs of both Coll and Tiree at busy times such as this, another vessel, usually Clansman, will look after the Craignure service.
+Isle of Mull has also provided emergency services to Islay, usually sailing to and from Port Askaig, whilst also calling at Colonsay in each direction if required.
+Her own refit and annual survey is often carried out in December at Dales Marine Services in Aberdeen.